chrismurrph/default-db-format/README.md

 ##### Description

 **default-db-format** is a development tool that checks client state stays normalized in the face of your code's mutations.
-It does this with an understanding of the convention/s that the keys of the state map use.
-So for instance if a `by-id` field value (say `(get-in [my-table-name/by-id 14] :my/join)`) becomes a map rather than an Ident or vector of Idents then this will be recognised and a heads-up display (HUD) will pop up.
+It does this with an understanding of the conventions that the keys of the state map use.
+So for instance if a `by-id` field value such as `(get-in [my-table-name/by-id 14] :my/join)` becomes a map rather than an Ident or vector of Idents, then this will be recognised and a heads-up display (HUD) will pop up.

 This library is a Fulcro tool.
 As such the setup will be similar to that for [Fulcro Inpect](https://github.com/fulcrologic/fulcro-inspect), which you have likely already installed.
 In your Leiningen project file make sure that `[default-db-format "0.1.1-SNAPSHOT"]` is an entry in your `:dev` profile's `:dependencies` vector.
-Then look for `:preloads` in the "dev" :cljsbuild:
+Then look for `:preloads` and `:external-config` in the "dev" :cljsbuild:

 ````clojure
 :preloads         [devtools.preload